willianmano/moodle-block_ranking/README.md

 Update Notes
 ------------

+> - Added a weekly ranking
+> - Added a monthly ranking
+> - Added a tiny report with top 100 students in general ranking
+> - Added filter the tiny report by groups (the course group mode needs to be "separeted groups" or "visible groups")
-> - Now you don't need configure the course completion, only the activities completion criterias.
-Again, the plugin only monitors the activities with completion criteria.
+> - Now you don't need configure the course completion tracking, only the activities completion criterias.
+Again, the plugin only monitors the activities with completion criteria
 > - The table ranking_cmc_mirror was removed.

 Installation
 ------------